Luggage Storage in +40 locations around Paris

 Luggage storage Paris

-If you’re standing in CDG (Charles De Gaulle) airport with your luggage, searching on your phone “where to store luggage in Paris” then you are in luck.
-Whether you’re going to Disneyland, or visiting the Eiffel Tower, you can stop searching for lockers to store your luggage in Paris.
-The next time you’re in the French capital, remember that LuggageHero is here to save the day by storing your luggage in Paris!
+If you find yourself standing in CDG (Charles De Gaulle) airport with your luggage, searching “where to store luggage in Paris” or “luggage storage near me” on your phone, then you are in luck.
+Whether you’re going to Disneyland Paris or visiting the Eiffel Tower, you can stop searching for city lockers in Paris.
+The next time you’re in the French capital, remember that LuggageHero is there to save the day by helping you store your luggage in Paris!

-Let’s say that you arrive from CDG (Charles de Gaulle) airport hours before your rental is ready and you want to check out the sights without pulling your luggage behind you.
-Maybe you want to visit the Louvre, the Eiffel Tower, the Cathédrale Notre-Dame de Paris, stroll around Park Champ de Mars, or maybe watch a football match at the Le Parc des Princes.
-Whatever you choose, we’re here to store your luggage.
+Let’s say that you arrive at CDG (Charles de Gaulle) airport hours before your rental is ready and you want to check out some Paris attractions without dragging your luggage around the city.
+Maybe you want to visit the Louvre, the Eiffel Tower, the Cathédrale Notre-Dame de Paris, stroll around Park Champ de Mars, or maybe even watch a football match at the Le Parc des Princes.
+Whatever your choice, we’re there to store your bags.

 Just go to the LuggageHero reservation platform to find a handy storage site inside a shop or other business – all verified by us.
-Using our up to date map, you can locate the shops that are nearest to Stations you’ll use or attractions you’ll visit and store your luggage there.
-The days of walking around town trying to find a city locker in Paris are now over!
+By using our up-to-date map, you can say goodbye to city lockers and locate the shops that are nearest to the Stations you’ll use or attractions you’ll visit and store your luggage there.
+The days of walking around town trying to find city lockers in Paris, far from where you plan to be are now over!

 Major stations in Paris

-Paris is served by several major train stations, several within a close walk of one another.
-All stations serve a different region, often determined by their names.
-Here are three of the biggest and most well-known stations that also include nearby storage in Paris:
+Paris is served by several major train stations, several within a close walking distance from one another.
+All stations serve a different region; the station and region often sharing the same name.
+Here are three of the largest and most well-known stations that also include our nearby luggage storage in Paris:

-The Gare de l’Est, officially Paris-Est, is in the 10th arrondissement and only a five-minute walk from the Gare du Nord.
+The Gare de l’Est, officially Paris-Est, is in the 10th arrondissement and is only a five-minute walk from the Gare du Nord.
 It faces the Boulevard de Strasbourg, part of the north-south roadway of Paris.
-It serves as the western terminus of the Paris–Strasbourg railway and the Paris–Mulhouse railway.
+The station serves as the western terminus of the Paris–Strasbourg railway and the Paris–Mulhouse railway.

-The station is the departure point for trains heading east to Reims, Nancy, Metz, Strasbourg, Stuttgart, Frankfurt and Munich.
+The station is the departure point for trains heading east to Reims, Nancy, Metz, Strasbourg, Stuttgart, Frankfurt, and Munich.
 It also handles the weekly Paris to Moscow Express but is especially known for being home to the Venice-Simplon Orient Express.
-The private luxury travel train n luxury travel experience that became famous in the Agatha Christie mystery “Murder on the Orient Express,” also made into a film.
+The private luxury travel train n luxury travel experience became famous in the Agatha Christie mystery “Murder on the Orient Express,” which was also made into a film.

 You pay by the hour – unlike other services!

-We believe in offering our customers with many different solutions to payment.
-Therefore, LuggageHero charges users only for each hour used
+We believe in offering our customers various payment solutions.
+Therefore, LuggageHero charges users for each hour used only

 We’re looking out for you